-Where applicable interest determined using the effective interest method and impairment losses are recognised in the statement of comprehensive income.
-Gains and losses arising from changes in fair value are taken to the other comprehensive income until the investment is derecognised or until the investment is determined to be impaired at which time the cumulative gain or loss is transferred to the statement of comprehensive income.
-Any reversal of impairment losses on nonequity available-for-sale investments is taken to the statement of comprehensive income.
+Where applicable interest determined using the effective interest method and impairment losses are recognised in profit and loss.
+Gains and losses arising from changes in fair value are taken to other comprehensive income until the investment is derecognised or until the investment is determined to be impaired at which time the cumulative gain or loss is transferred to profit and loss.
+Any reversal of impairment losses on non-equity available-for-sale investments is taken to profit and loss.